 A number of inhibitors with activity against MET are being tested in NSCLC for the following genetic lesions:

-●MET amplification – In addition to blocking ALK and ROS1, crizotinib is also a potent MET inhibitor.
-Initial studies of crizotinib in a highly selected group of 12 patients with intermediate or high MET gene amplification demonstrated responses in 5 patients and stable disease in 5 additional, which were unusually prolonged in MET-high patients .
-Several centers in the United States have a clinical trial of crizotinib open for MET-amplified patients (NCT00585195).
+●MET amplification – Increased MET expression may predict response to MET-targeted drugs, but also appears to be associated with an overall worse prognosis [72,73].
+Initial studies of crizotinib in a highly selected group of 12 patients with intermediate or high MET gene amplification demonstrated responses in five patients and stable disease in five additional patients, which were unusually prolonged for MET-high patients .
+There are several clinical trials available of MET inhibitors for MET-amplified NSCLC.

-●MET and EGFR co-mutations – Since MET amplification can also contribute to acquired resistance to EGFR TKI therapy, combinations of MET inhibitors are being investigated in this patient population as well.
+●MET and in the setting of EGFR mutations – Since MET amplification can also contribute to acquired resistance to EGFR TKI therapy, combinations of MET inhibitors are being investigated in this patient population as well.
 (See "Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor".)

 RET translocation — The RET gene encodes a cell surface tyrosine kinase receptor that is frequently altered in medullary thyroid cancer.
-Recurrent translocations between RET and the various fusion partners (CCDC6, KIF5B, NCOA4) have been identified in 1 to 2 percent of patients with adenocarcinoma or adenosquamous carcinoma of the lung [64-67].
-In a series of 13 cases, those with a RET translocation tended to be younger and never smokers .
+Recurrent translocations between RET and various fusion partners (CCDC6, KIF5B, NCOA4) have been identified in 1 to 2 percent of adenocarcinomas, and occur more frequently in younger patients and in never-smokers [74-77].
+Translocations can be detected with break-apart FISH or NGS.
+For patients with RET rearrangements who have progressed on chemotherapy, we suggest next-line treatment with a RET inhibitor such as cabozantinib, vandetanib, or alectinib rather than single-agent chemotherapy or immunotherapy.

-●In a series of 178 squamous tumor samples analyzed by The Cancer Genome Atlas (TCGA) using a variety of complementary methods, PIK3CA mutations were observed in 16 percent of the samples, PTEN mutations or deletions in 15 percent and AKT alterations in 20 percent .
+In analyses of squamous NSCLC tumors, alterations in the PI3K signaling pathway were relatively frequent [100-102].
+For example, in a series of 178 squamous tumor samples analyzed by The Cancer Genome Atlas (TCGA) using a variety of complementary methods, PIK3CA mutations were observed in 16 percent of the samples, PTEN mutations or deletions in 15 percent, and AKT alterations in 20 percent .

 SUMMARY AND RECOMMENDATIONS

-●The best characterized of these biomarkers are epidermal growth factor receptor (EGFR) mutations and (anaplastic lymphoma kinase) ALK translocation.
+●The best characterized of the driver mutations are epidermal growth factor receptor (EGFR) mutations, anaplastic lymphoma kinase (ALK) translocation, ROS1 rearrangement, and mutation in BRAF V600E.
 Identification of these biomarkers has led to highly specific treatments that have resulted in a major advance in therapy for tumors harboring these abnormalities.
 (See "Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor" and "Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer".)

-•HER2 exon 20 insertion mutations: For patients with a HER2 exon 20 insertion mutation we suggest second-line targeted therapy with either afatinib monotherapy or trastuzumab in combination with single agent chemotherapy (vinorelbine or docetaxel) rather than single agent chemotherapy alone (Grade 2C).
+•Human epidermal growth factor receptor 2 (HER2) exon 20 insertion mutations: For patients with a HER2 exon 20 insertion mutation, we suggest next-line targeted therapy with either afatinib monotherapy; or a combination of trastuzumab and single-agent chemotherapy (vinorelbine or docetaxel); or ado-trastuzumab emtansine rather than single-agent chemotherapy alone (Grade 2C).
 (See 'HER2 mutation' above.)

-•MET exon 14 skipping mutations: For patients with a MET exon 14 skipping mutations, we suggest treatment with a MET inhibitor (crizotinib or cabozantinib) rather than single agent chemotherapy as second line therapy (Grade 2C).
+•MET exon 14 skipping mutations or amplification: For patients with a MET exon 14 skipping mutations, we suggest treatment with a MET inhibitor (crizotinib or cabozantinib) rather than single-agent chemotherapy as next-line therapy (Grade 2C).
 (See 'MET abnormalities' above.)

-•RET rearrangements: For patients with RET rearrangements, we suggest treatment with a RET inhibitor such as cabozantinib or vandetanib rather than single agent chemotherapy as second line therapy (Grade 2C).
+•RET rearrangements: For patients with RET rearrangements, we suggest treatment with a RET inhibitor such as cabozantinib, vandetanib, or alectinib rather than single-agent chemotherapy as next-line therapy (Grade 2C).
 (See 'RET translocation' above.)

 - Barlesi F, Mazieres J, Merlio JP, et al. Routine molecular profiling of patients with advanced non-small-cell lung cancer: results of a 1-year nationwide programme of the French Cooperative Thoracic Intergroup (IFCT).
 Lancet 2016; 387:1415.